 - Ingredients:100% black peppercorns, organically grown (Piper nigrum v.
 Vĩnh Linh and Trâu Xanh)

 - Tasting notes: Fresh Herbs • Dried Fruit • Tropical Heat

 - You know what to do: grind over everything

 - Add to tomato sauces, braises, beans, soups and stocks

 - Try pairing a little ground peppercorn with fresh fruit

 - Pairs well with: Silk Chili, Smoked Pimenton Paprika, Wild Mountain Cumin

-We started Burlap & Barrel exactly to work with farmers like them, helping connect them with higher value markets & customers who will appreciate the thoughtfulness and care with which they're growing their peppercorns.
+We started Burlap & Barrel precisely to work with farmers like them, helping connect them with higher-value markets and customers who will appreciate the thoughtfulness and care with which they're growing their peppercorns.

 I always assumed peppercorns were all the same.
 Boy have I been proven wrong by the peppercorns from Burlap & Barrel.
 The Zanzibar and Purple Peppercorns are our favorites.
 Such uniquely different flavor profiles.
 When we cook, we talk about which flavor and heat will compliment the meal better.
 Well done Burlap & Barrel for supporting these small farmers and for sharing their gifts with us all.
 Amy B., Schaumburg, IL